Export or move composite food products after 1 January 2021

 - chicken burritos

-These products are not composite foods:
+The following products are not composite products:

 - food made from unprocessed POAO, such as fresh chicken

 - plant-based food products with no POAO content

 - food with small amounts of plant products, such as oil or herbs added for processing or extra flavour (for example, cheeses with added herbs, sausages with garlic, yogurts with added fruit)